fergald/explainer-bfcache-ccns/README.md

 from being BFCached.
 This is the largest single blocker of BFCache usage.

+CCNS documents are blocked because they may contain sensitive content that was accessible when the document was first fetched but which should now be inaccessible.
+This is especially important on devices that are shared.

+The goal is to unblock BFCaching of a meaningful fraction of CCNS pages without compromising sensitive information.

 ### Proposal

 These proposals aims to move us from